hkirk/I4dab-slides/slides/06 - EfCore/06-ef-intro-relations.md

 * LINQ is translated into SQL and cached
 * Data is read in one command / roundtrip (or few)
 * Data is turned into instances of the .NET class
-* No tracking snapshot is created in this instance - so this is readonly - more on this next time.
+* Tracking snapshopts are created - holding original values

 ----